sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     The postal code of the owner's vet
 OwnersVetPhone
     A phone number for the owner's vet
+OwnersVetEmail
+    The email address of the owner's vet
 RabiesTag
     The animal's rabies tag
 GoodWithCats